[Image Source] AI illustration by DALL·E

 📌 Example Usage

-“Just thinking about that makes my spine chill.”
+“Just thinking about that sends chills down my spine.”

 ☀️ Meaning